 Another key concern might be whether the speakers are front-ported or rear-ported.
 Rear-ported speakers, as the name suggests, have their ports in the rear, so they’re not a good choice for mounting on a wall.
 Front-ported speakers, on the other hand, are usually a bit bigger, so they’ll take up more space.

-Positioning speakers is similar with both 5.1 and 7.1 systems.
+Positioning speakers is similar to both 5.1 and 7.1 systems.
 You want your central speaker to be directly in front of you, your front speakers a few feet away from it at a thirty-degree angle toward you, and your subwoofer between them.

 With a 5.1 system, your surround speakers should be mounted on the wall behind you since they will be dealing with both rear and surround sounds.
 With a 7.1 system, they should be next to your couch.
 Since they’ll be dedicated to rear sounds, your rear speakers should be behind you.